PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Benchmark Datasets

 \subsubsection{Multi-Dimensional Knapsack}

 The multi-dimensional knapsack problem \cite{martello1990knapsack} is one of the most well-known integer programming models.
-It maximizes the value of selected items under multiple resource constraints.
-Due to its computational complexity, solving this problem can be challenging, especially with the increase in the number of constraints (or resources or knapsacks).
+It maximizes the value of the selected items under multiple resource constraints.
+Due to its computational complexity, solving this problem can be challenging as the number of variables (items) and constraints (resources) grows.

-Because we assume that the uncertain coefficients exist only in the objective function, the weights of items are fixed throughout the data.
-We use $k$ to denote the number of resources; the number of items is the same as the dimension of the cost vector $d$.
-The weights $\mathcal{W} \in \mathbb{R}^{k \times m}$ are sampled from $3$ to $8$ with a precision of $1$ decimal place.
-With the same $\mathcal{B} \in \mathbb{R}^{d \times p}$ as in Section \ref{subsec:sp}, cost $c_{ij}$ is calculated according to Equation~\eqref{eq:randomcost}.
+Assuming that the uncertain coefficients exist only in the objective function, the weights of the items and the capacity of resources remain fixed throughout the data.
+We denote the number of resources by $k$ and the number of items by $d$.
+The weights $\mathcal{W} \in \mathbb{R}^{k \times m}$ are sampled from $3$ to $8$ with a precision of one decimal place.
+Using the same $\mathcal{B} \in \mathbb{R}^{d \times p}$ as in Section \ref{subsec:sp}, coefficient $c_{ij}$ is calculated according to Equation~\eqref{eq:randomcost}.

 To generate $k$-dimensional knapsack data, a user simply executes the following: